enverUslu/enverUslu/README.md

-# Data Analyst Portfolio
+# Data Scientist Portfolio
 Welcome to my portfolio.
 I’m a Data Scientist at Connected Circles in Amsterdam.
 My work spans Python, SQL, Power BI, and data visualization, supported by a strong background in data analysis, automation, and web scraping.

-This repository showcases projects that demonstrate my ability to analyze, visualize, and communicate data effectively.
-These projects reflect my practical approach to solving some real-world problems using data-driven methods.
+This repository showcases some of the projects that demonstrate my ability to analyze, visualize, and communicate data effectively.
+They reflect my practical approach to solving some real-world problems using data-driven methods.

 Feel free to explore my work;